 Can I Use Regular Ground Coffee in a Percolator?

 This is the same as medium ground and cannot be used in the percolator without a filter.
-Course and larger sized grounds are suggested for the percolator, but with a filter, regular ground coffee can work as well.
+Coarse and larger sized grounds are suggested for the percolator, but with a filter, regular ground coffee can work as well.
 Due to the heating temperature needed to brew the coffee, percolators make it stronger.

 A coarsely ground coffee is the best to use in them.
 A medium or regular grind is the average size for a range of coffee brands found in your local grocery store.
 You can use these with a filter.
 Many different flavors of coffee are also available in the bean form, and you can grind these to the perfect size for your percolator.